File: rluserman.info, Node: Top, Next: Command Line Editing, Up: (dir)

 directories have a slash appended (subject to the value of

-`mark-directories').
-The default is `off'.
+'mark-directories').
+The default is 'off'.

-This variable, when set to `on', causes Readline to match
+This variable, when set to 'on', causes Readline to match

-files whose names begin with a `.' (hidden files) when
+files whose names begin with a '.' (hidden files) when

 performing filename completion.
-If set to `off', the leading
+If set to 'off', the leading

-`.' must be supplied by the user in the filename to be
+'.' must be supplied by the user in the filename to be

 completed.
-This variable is `on' by default.
+This variable is 'on' by default.

-If set to `on', menu completion displays the common prefix of
+If set to 'on', menu completion displays the common prefix of

 the list of possible completions (which may be empty) before

 cycling through the list.
-The default is `off'.
+The default is 'off'.

-If set to `on', Readline will display characters with the
+If set to 'on', Readline will display characters with the

 eighth bit set directly rather than as a meta-prefixed escape

 sequence.
-The default is `off'.
+The default is 'off', but Readline will set it to

-This variable is `on' by default.
+variable is 'on' by default.

-If set to `on', Readline will display completions with matches
+If set to 'on', Readline will display completions with matches

 sorted horizontally in alphabetical order, rather than down

 the screen.
-The default is `off'.
+The default is 'off'.

-If set to `on', Readline will undo all changes to history
+If set to 'on', Readline will undo all changes to history

-lines before returning when `accept-line' is executed.
+lines before returning when 'accept-line' is executed.
 By

 default, history lines may be modified and retain individual

-undo lists across calls to `readline'.
-The default is `off'.
+undo lists across calls to 'readline'.
+The default is 'off'.

 This alters the default behavior of the completion functions.

-If set to `on', words which have more than one possible
+If set to 'on', words which have more than one possible

 completion cause the matches to be listed immediately instead

 of ringing the bell.
-The default value is `off'.
+The default value is 'off'.

 This alters the default behavior of the completion functions